jugacostase/gtdownloader/README.md

 # GTdownloader

-GTdownloader is a geographical tweets downloading tool that leverages the [Twitter API](https://developer.twitter.com/en/docs/twitter-api) and [searchtweets-v2](https://pypi.org/project/searchtweets-v2/) to retrieve tweets with geographical information and store them in easy access formats like .csv and .shp.
+GTdownloader is a geographical tweets downloading tool that leverages the [Twitter API](https://developer.twitter.com/en/docs/twitter-api) to retrieve tweets with geographical information and store them in easy access formats like .csv and .shp.

 ## Installation